HabitRPG/habitica-ios/README.md

 $ pod install
 ```

-CocoaPods requires that you open the *Habitica.xcworspace*.
+CocoaPods requires that you open the *Habitica.xcworkspace*.

 ```
 $ open Habitica.xcworkspace